Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 ATS2 big lines syntax
 ==============================================================================

 The big lines of ATS2 syntax is described here with a purposely simple but real model.
 The model was checked running a rather formal parser on a reasonably large and representative set of sources.
 It defines a boundary based segmentation of ATS2 sources.
 Each rule is in the form of a product name followed by an equal‑sign follow by boundaries delimiting “…” parts which may contains “any” sequence of tokens.
 The “…” are there to say there may be anything between two boundaries, it may even be empty.
 Matching these rules is not enough to be valid ATS2, but these rules are enough to have a grasp on a source file and have a quick and easy overview of ATS2 syntax.
 These rules are also enough for a “first‑pass” or “first‑level” parsing of the ATS2 language.

 The keywords are subject to the lexical rules described in “lexemes-guide.md”.

-The semantic description comming with the constructs, is intended to be terce.
+The semantic description coming with the constructs, is intended to be terse.
 For more, there are [Introduction to Programming in ATS](http://ats-lang.sourceforge.net/DOCUMENT/INT2PROGINATS/HTML/HTMLTOC/book1.html) and [A Tutorial on Programming Features in ATS](http://ats-lang.sourceforge.net/DOCUMENT/ATS2TUTORIAL/HTML/HTMLTOC/book1.html).